 Pimentón de la Vera: Smoked Spanish Paprika

-More than 1,000 hectares (nearly 2,500 acres) get planted with peppers for paprika production in La Vera.
-The region’s unique soil and climate makes the peppers high in carotene, which gives them their iconic bold red color.
-From mid September through late October, scores of harvesters pick the long, thin peppers by hand.
+Around 1,300 hectares (over 3,200 acres) were planted with peppers for paprika production in La Vera in 2023.
+The region's unique soil and climate make the peppers high in carotene, which gives them their iconic bold red color.
+From mid-September through late October, harvesters pick the long, thin peppers by hand.

-The peppers then slowly smoke in a specially designed wood and brick smokehouse for 10 to 15 days.
-A small oak wood fire constantly simmers meters below the floorboards, gently drying the peppers and giving them their defining smokey flavor.
+The peppers then slowly smoke in a specially designed wood-and-brick smokehouse for 10 to 15 days.
+A small oak-wood fire constantly simmers below the floorboards, gently drying the peppers and giving them their famous smoky flavor.

 The drying and mixing of these peppers determines the spiciness of the paprika.
 Pimentón de La Vera comes in three types: